 Congratulations on your recommendation of admission!
 You can be proud of your admission to our AACSB-accredited program.

 As you know, our Graduate Admissions Committee (GAC) recommended you for admission and you have been approved for admission by the Graduate School Dean.
 An emailed letter regarding your status was sent by the Graduate School.
 It included information on any conditions required prior to enrollment.
-The CBA Graduate School also may provide additional information on requirements.
+The CoB Graduate School also may provide additional information on requirements.
 For example, some common conditions are the requirement to provide an acceptable TOEFL, an official GRE or GMAT score, statement of purpose, resume, reference letters or Declaration and Certification of Finances.

-On the University's Course Management System, Springboard, a New Student Entry course has been created that is required for all graduate students prior to enrolling.
+On the University's Course Management System, Brightspace, a New Student Entry course has been created that is required for all graduate students prior to enrolling.
 It provides tutorials on the registration system, fact sheets, and many useful forms for students.
 This site is active throughout your entire course of study, so you can refer to the resources on it.

 The GAC evaluates student records with careful attention to grades and standardized test score, looking for scores above 50% on all sections of standardized tests.